MariamWaell/task3/README.md

 cout << &num;   //prints the memory address of the integer num.
 ~~~

-2. It is used to assign the address of a variable to a pointer.
+2.It is used to assign the address of a variable to a pointer.

 Ex:
 ~~~cpp
 int* ptr = &num;